luci/recipes-py/README.recipes.md

   * digest (str) - The hash of the SBOM.
   * guri (str) - This is the unique GCS URI for the SBOM, e.g. gs://bucket/path/to/sbom.
-  * sbom_subject (str) - The hash of the artifact the SBOM was produced for.
+  * sbom_subjects (str list or str) - The hash values corresponding to the artifacts that this SBOM covers.
   * server_url (Optional[str]) - URL for the local provenance server, the
     broker tool will use default if not specified.